lemonmeringuepi/lemonmeringuepi.github.io/_projects/2020-09-24-okc-analysis.md

 As a millennial who spent a good portion of my 20's on [OKCupid](https://www.okcupid.com/home), I was very excited for the opportunity to analyze and manipulate a dataset containing nearly 60,000 OKCupid profiles as my machine learning capstone project.
 Because my academic background is in linguistics, I was interested to see if the way that we speak about ourselves, our relationships, and the world around us could be used to predict information like education level, sexuality, or even age.
 After some deliberation, I decided to break the data down by sexuality.
 After all, I and most queer people I know have our identities firmly rooted in our queerness, and for good reason: to date, we still experience [housing](https://williamsinstitute.law.ucla.edu/publications/lgbt-housing-discrimination-us/) discrimination.
 Although job discrimination was [ruled illegal by the Supreme Court this June](https://www.nytimes.com/2020/06/15/us/gay-transgender-workers-supreme-court.html), the existence of at-will employment still means that an employer can fire an LGBT+ employee for "not being a good fit," "dress code violations," or some other coded homo- and transphobic reason, something many of us have seen happen or even experienced firsthand.
 Our trans siblings are being [murdered](https://www.hrc.org/resources/violence-against-the-trans-and-gender-non-conforming-community-in-2020), [denied healthcare](https://transequality.org/HCRL-FAQ), [forced out of sports](https://www.aclu.org/blog/lgbt-rights/transgender-rights/banning-trans-girls-school-sports-neither-feminist-nor-legal), and [facing horrific treatment if incarcerated](https://transequality.org/issues/police-jails-prisons).
 Our queerness affects every facet of our lives.

-Before moving onto my machine learning model, which will be covered in Part Two of this project, I decided to visualize and analyze the data given to me.
+Before moving onto my [machine learning model, which was covered in Part Two of this project](/project/okc-gaydar), I decided to visualize and analyze the data given to me.
 Very little of it surprised me, but I couldn't help but feel more and more despondent the further along I got in the data.
 To accompany the following analyses, I am including what I hope are actionable steps and program ideas to lessen the health and income disparities faced by queer individuals.

 ## Basic demographics